 Statistical analysis

 Nested case control study: Multivariable conditional logistic regression was used to assess the association between recent prior gout flares and cardiovascular events.
-The odds of a recent prior flare were calculated by comparing patients with flares within a given time period within 180 days of the index cardiovascular event versus remote (>180 days prior to the event or matched index date) or no previous flares, and an OR with 95% confidence interval (95%CI) was calculated.
+The odds of a recent prior flare were calculated by comparing patients with flares within a given time period within 180 days of the index cardiovascular event versus either remote or no previous flares, and an OR with 95% confidence interval (95%CI) was calculated.
 The model was adjusted for matching variables to account for residual confounding (model-1), and further adjusted for BMI, smoking status, alcohol intake, and socioeconomic deprivation in model-2.
 Model-3 included variables in model-2 with additional adjustment for Charlson Comorbidity Index, hypertension, atrial fibrillation, hypercholesterolemia, number of hospitalizations in previous 12 months, number of primary-care consultations in previous 12 months, European Society of Cardiology cardiovascular risk, and drug prescriptions.
 Model-4 included variables in model-3 with additional adjustment for prescription of colchicine, NSAIDs and corticosteroids.
-Sensitivity analyses repeated analyses with different outcomes, shorter intervals to accrue exposure, patients with gout flares within 180-240 days prior to the cardiovascular event or matched index date as reference, and excluded patients with: cardiovascular event prior to gout diagnosis, moderate or low cardiovascular risk as per European Society of Cardiology, gout diagnosed for <1 year at cardiovascular event or matched index date, no prior gout flare, cardiovascular event or matched index date before January 1, 2010, and cardiovascular event on the same date as gout flare.
+Sensitivity analyses repeated analyses with different outcomes (i.e., acute myocardial infarction, stroke, fatal cardiovascular event), shorter exposure window (i.e., within 0-15, 16-30, 31-60, 61-90, 91-120, 121-150, 151-180 days of index cardiovascular event), patients with gout flares within 180-240 days prior to the cardiovascular event or matched index date as reference, and excluded patients with: cardiovascular event prior to gout diagnosis, moderate or low cardiovascular risk as per European Society of Cardiology, gout diagnosed for <1 year at cardiovascular event or matched index date, no prior gout flare, cardiovascular event or matched index date before January 1, 2010, and cardiovascular event on the same date as gout flare.

 BMI, smoking status, alcohol intake status, and socioeconomic deprivation had missing data.
 The pattern of missingness was compared and missingness at random assumed.
 Missing data were imputed using chained equations (Stata command “mi impute chained”).
 BMI was modelled using linear regression.
 Other variables with missing data were categorical/ordinal and modelled using ordinal regression.
-The imputation model included all listed confounders, exposure, and case-control indicator [28].
-Twenty imputed datasets were derived [29].
-The absolute risk of cardiovascular events arising from a prior recent gout flare was expressed as the number needed to harm (NNTH) with a 95%CI [30].
+The imputation model included all listed confounders, exposure, and case-control indicator [26].
+Twenty imputed datasets were derived [27].

 Self-controlled case series: A Poisson model was fitted conditioned on the number of cardiovascular events and adjusted Incidence Rate Ratios (aIRR) with 95%CIs for exposure periods compared with the baseline period and adjusted for age (2-year age-bands) and calendar season.
-The latter accounts for the seasonal change in gout flare incidence [31].
+The latter accounts for the seasonal change in gout flare incidence [28].
 Incidence rate difference (95%CI) was calculated.

-Sensitivity analyses considered different outcomes short exposure intervals, excluded patients with fatal cardiovascular event, cardiovascular event on the same date as gout flare, cardiovascular event prior to the first diagnosis of gout, and cardiovascular event or matched index date before January 1, 2010 [27] (eMethods 2).
+Sensitivity analyses considered different outcomes (i.e., acute myocardial infarction, stroke, fatal cardiovascular event), short exposure intervals (i.e., flare date to 15, 16-30, 31-60, 61-90, 91-120, 121-150 and 151-180 days after the gout flare), excluded patients with fatal cardiovascular event, cardiovascular event on the same date as gout flare, cardiovascular event prior to the first diagnosis of gout, and cardiovascular event or matched index date before January 1, 2010 [25] (eMethods 2).
 Sub-group analyses evaluated association of gout flares treated with NSAIDs, corticosteroids or colchicine with cardiovascular events.

 Details of sample size estimation are provided in eMethods 3. p<0.05 (2-sided) was considered as statistically significant.
 Because of the potential for type-I error due to multiple comparisons, findings for secondary outcomes should be interpreted as exploratory.
 STATA version 17 (StataCorp) was used for data analysis.